ioccc-src/mkiocccentry/jparse/json_util_README.md

 5
 ```

-For a half open interval, use an odd number such as for all values < 1:
+For a half open interval, use an odd number such as for all values `< 1`:

-And:

 ```sh
 jval -n lt=1 jparse/test_jparse/test_JSON/good/top_level_array.json